Nelson-Gon/cytounet/README.md

 - [ ] XML Based Annotations

+**Frequently Asked Questions**

+Please read our Wiki [Pages](https://github.com/Nelson-Gon/cytounet/wiki/General-Tips-and-Tricks)

 **To raise an issue or question**

-Please raise an issue [here](https://github.com/Nelson-Gon/cytounet/issues) if you have any discussion, criticism,

-or bug reports.
+If the [wiki](https://github.com/Nelson-Gon/cytounet/wiki/General-Tips-and-Tricks) does not answer your question, please raise a new issue [here](https://github.com/Nelson-Gon/cytounet/issues).
+You can also open an issue if you have any discussion, criticism, or bug reports.

 Thank you very much.